Benson, Saskatchewan

 Benson is an unincorporated community in the Canadian province of Saskatchewan.
 It is located between Estevan and Stoughton on Highway 47.
 Currently it has a curling rink, community hall and the municipal offices of Rural Municipality of Benson No. 35.

-The geographical location for Benson is north of the Canada–US border and North Dakota.
+History

+Most of the early homesteaders in the Benson region arrived between 1898 and 1902.

+The Rural Municipality of Benson No. 35 was incorporated in 1909.
+The municipal offices were built in the community in 1923.

 On July 1, 1935, Benson was hit by a tornado, killing 1, injuring 2, and levelling multiple structures.

+On August 12, 2003, the village of Benson has been disorganized, making it become part of the RM of Benson No. 35.